 Correspondingly, in Bohr’s atom model, an electron that acquires an energy

-quantum, will reach a new excitation level and jump up to an higher orbit.
+quantum, will reach a new excitation level and jump up to a higher orbit.

-Thus, the princess leaves the Dream Castle, which is the unconscious world of
+Accordingly, the princess leaves the Dream Castle (the unconscious world of

 is laden with energy it is capable of breaking the surface of consciousness.